-- 2. In areas of potential vandalism, the customer may be required to provide a secure six foot (6-feet) tall chain link fence with a gate that can be locked.
-VGS will need a key or combination for access. - 3.
-For information on meter pads, barrier placement, installations not covered above and other support methods contact the Operations Department at (802) 863-4511.
+2. In areas of potential vandalism, the customer may be required to provide a secure six foot (6-feet) tall chain link fence with a gate that can be locked.
+VGS will need a key or combination for access.

+3. For information on meter pads, barrier placement, installations not covered above and other support methods contact the Operations Department at (802) 863-4511.

-Figure 9.9 Barricade Requirements
+Figure 9.1 Barricade Requirements

-9.5 Gas Meter Recess
+9.7 Gas Meter Recess

 - 1. All entrances/penetrations into buildings shall be sealed properly. - 2.
 Depth of recess must be 24-inches. - 3.
-A four-inch (4-inch) diameter sleeve is required if paving during construction. - 4.
-For a detailed design of the proper recess for a gas meter, see Figure 9.10.
+A four-inch (4-inch) diameter sleeve is required if paving during construction.

-Figure 9-10 Gas Meter Recess
+Figure 9-2 Gas Meter Recess

-9.6 Gas Meter Enclosures
+9.8 Gas Meter Enclosures